 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-The Hellbender is back!
+The Hellbender is back for 2020!
 This is a great course for both road or trail runners.
 Fast, flat, out and back along the scenic lakes and beautiful Weiser State Forest.

 Falcon Race Timing has teamed up with the RCVCA to help promote clean water in the state forest and surrounding Roaring Creek Watershed.
 Proceeds with help benefit RCVCA.

 Registration – 7am